vacp2p/rfc/content/docs/rfcs/44/README.md

 We will quantify and analyse this in future versions of this specification.
 Optimal delay times depend on the message frequency and patterns.

+This document is oblivious to the actual message content, adding anonymity on the routing layer.
+Still, it is important to note that [Waku2 messages](https://rfc.vac.dev/spec/14/#payloads) (in their current version) carry an originator timestamp, which works against fluff phase random delays.
+An analysis of the benefits of this timestamp versus anonymity risks is on our roadmap.

 # Copyright